Hyam Plutzik: Biography

-In 1932, Plutzik graduated Phi Beta Kappa from Trinity and received a two-year fellowship to study literature at Yale University.^{[4]} In 1933, he won the Yale Poetry Prize for "The Three" (and would win the prize again seven years later for 'Death at The Purple Rim")^{[5]}.
-Yet, Plutzik left Yale after two years, his degree unfinished.
+In 1932, Plutzik graduated Phi Beta Kappa from Trinity and received a two-year fellowship to study literature at Yale University.
+In 1933, he won the Yale Poetry Prize for "The Three"; he would win again seven years later for "Death at The Purple Rim".
+Plutzik left Yale after two years, his degree unfinished.
 He noted in a letter to his mentor that discomfort with the discipline of academic life was a motivating factor in his decision.

 Inspired by his mentor Odell Shepard, Plutzik returned to the Connecticut countryside to seek a "Thoreauvian" lifestyle.
-During his time there, he wrote "My Sister," a tribute to a younger sibling who had died at age four.
-While in Connecticut, Plutzik also wrote "Death at the Purple Rim," another narrative poem exploring the ethical issues around nonviolence.
+During his time there, he wrote "My Sister", a tribute to a younger sibling who had died at the age of four.
+While in Connecticut, Plutzik also wrote "Death at the Purple Rim", a narrative poem exploring the ethical issues around nonviolence.
 Prominent critic Mark Van Doren described the latter poem as "strangely and clearly powerful," writing that he had "read nothing better in a long while, and nothing [he was] likelier to remember."
-Plutzik later won the Yale Poetry Prize^{[6]} for "Death at The Purple Rim" (in 1941).

-Plutzik moved back to Brooklyn in 1934, working as a feature writer and secretary to the editor-in-chief of the Brooklyn Daily Eagle.^{[7]} However, his break from academia was short-lived, as Plutzik returned to Yale in 1940 to complete his master's degree with a thesis on Thomas Carlyle and Walt Whitman.
-In 1954, Plutzik would again return to Yale, this time on a Ford Foundation grant to study the relationship between poetry, science, and philosophy.
+Plutzik moved back to Brooklyn in 1934, working as a feature writer and secretary to the editor-in-chief of the Brooklyn Daily Eagle.
+In 1940, Plutzik returned to Yale to complete his master's degree with a thesis on Thomas Carlyle and Walt Whitman.
+In 1954, Plutzik would again return to Yale, this time on a Ford Foundation grant, to study the relationship between poetry, science, and philosophy.